 - Peter with Assistant Winemaker Tim Dolven

 It’s become a cliché, but it is also absolutely true, great wines come from great vineyards.
-And because of my decades in Napa Valley and the 30-plus years I’ve had to explore the region and meet the people there, I’ve had the opportunity to identify and work with the best vineyards and the top growers in the region.
-The excellence and character of those sites and the passion of the growers guarantees that I will get the highest quality fruit possible every year.
+And because of my decades in Napa Valley and the 30-plus years I’ve had to explore the region and meet the people there, I’ve had the opportunity to identify and work with the best vineyards in the region.
+The excellence and character of those sites guarantee that I will get the highest quality fruit possible every year.

 It’s become a cliché, but it is also absolutely true, great wines come from great vineyards.

 Stewart Vineyard is in Carneros, Napa’s cooler, southern section, and that’s my source for Sauvignon Blanc, Albariño, Chardonnay and Merlot.
-My Cabernet Franc grapes come from Truchard Vineyards, which is also in Carneros, the region that is ideal for all those varieties.
+It is a unique site, impacted by a degree of saltwater intrusion that has a magical impact on the vineyard.
+I have worked with this vineyard for over 20 years.

 "Wine for me is a sensual experience..."